thosgood/this-weeks-finds/markdown/week17.md

 DNA," "Topology of polymers," "Knots and Chemistry," and "Knots and physics."

-3) Temperley-Lieb Recoupling Theory and Invariants of 3-Manifolds, by Louis Kauffman and Sostenes Lins, to be published by Princeton U. Press.
+3) _Temperley-Lieb Recoupling Theory and Invariants of 3-Manifolds_, by
+Louis Kauffman and Sostenes Lins, to be published by Princeton U. Press.

 This is an elegant exposition of the 3-manifold invariants obtained from